-The presence of her mother and her demands had started to take a toll on Tasha’s relationship with her husband.
+Her mother’s presence and demands had started to take a toll on Tasha’s relationship with her husband.
 They never seemed to get quality time alone together.
 On the rare occasions when their schedules overlapped and they could share a meal, Tasha and her husband spent the time arguing about finances or Tasha’s mother.
 And though Tasha’s work had let her work remotely for a while so she could be home with her mom, they wanted her to return to the office.

 Everything just felt like too much to Tasha.
 She knew that she needed to find better coping strategies for her stress and anxiety, but she didn’t feel like she had the time or the money to see a professional therapist.
 What should she do?

-Tasha could benefit from scheduling an online appointment with a licensed therapist at Thriveworks in Conroe, TX.
+Tasha could benefit from scheduling an online appointment with a licensed therapist at Thriveworks Counseling & Psychiatry Conroe.
 By choosing online (virtual) therapy instead of in-person therapy, Tasha will have more flexibility in scheduling her appointments.
-She can even meet with her therapist in the evening, after her mother retires to her bedroom.
+She can even meet with her therapist in the evening after her mother retires to her bedroom.
 The counselors at Thriveworks can help support clients through their depression, anxiety, stress, and other mental health and behavioral issues.
 Our licensed providers can deliver the exceptional care that everyone deserves, and their sessions are usually covered by health insurance.